chrisnoonan98675/site/xl-release/how-to/upgrade-xl-release.markdown

 ## Upgrade the server

-To upgrade an existing XL Release server installation:
+To upgrade an XL Release server installation:

-1. Create a directory for the new XL Release server installation, including the new XL Release server version number in the directory name.
+1. Extract the server ZIP file.
+It creates an installation directory called, for example, `xl-release-5.0.0-server`.

-2. Extract the XL Release software in this directory.
+1. [Shut down](/xl-release/how-to/shut-down-xl-release.html) the XL Release server.

-3. Copy the contents of the `conf` directory from the previous installation to the new installation directory.
+1. Copy the `repository` directory from the old installation directory to the new installation directory.

-4. Copy the contents of the `ext` directory from the previous installation to the new installation directory.
+1. Copy the contents of the `plugins` directory from the old installation directory to the new installation directory.

-4. Copy the entire `repository` directory from the previous installation to the new installation directory.
+1. Copy the contents of the `ext` directory from the old installation directory to the new installation directory.

-4. Copy the entire `archive` directory from the previous installation to the new installation directory.
+1. Copy the entire `archive` directory from the previous installation to the new installation directory.

-6. Copy the contents of the `plugins` directory from the previous installation to the new installation directory.
+1. Copy the contents of the `conf` directory from the previous installation to the new installation directory.

+    Some versions of XL Release require a new version of the license file.
+Refer to [XL Release licensing](/xl-release/concept/xl-release-licensing.html#license-types) to see if you need a new license.
+You can download all of your licenses from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/).
-7. If you have made any changes to the XL Release server startup scripts, manually re-do these changes in the new installation directory.

-This completes the upgrade of the XL Release server.
+1. If you have changed the XL Release server startup script(s) in the `bin` directory, do not copy the changed script(s) to the new installation directory.
+Instead, manually reapply the changes to the files that were provided in the new version of XL Release.

+    **Note:** In XL Release 4.8.x and earlier, the startup scripts are called `server.sh` and `server.cmd`.
+In XL Release 5.0.0 and later, they are called `run.sh` and `run.cmd`; there are also `install-service.sh` and `install-service.cmd` scripts for running XL Release [as a service](/xl-release/how-to/install-xl-release-as-a-service.html).
+If you customized `server.sh` or `server.cmd`, you must redo these changes in `install-service.sh` or `install-service.cmd`.

+1. [Start the XL Release server interactively](/xl-release/how-to/start-xl-release.html) to allow automatic repository upgraders to run.

+1. If you normally run the XL Release server [as a service](/xl-release/how-to/install-xl-release-as-a-service.html), shut it down and restart it as you normally do.